Quick Links: Download Gideros Studio | Gideros Documentation | Gideros community chat | DONATE

 if (totalProgress >= 100) {

-dispatchEvent("progressComplete", NULL, <a href="http://forum.gideros.rocks/profile/Progress%20Complete" rel="nofollow">@Progress Complete</a>);
+dispatchEvent("progressComplete", NULL, <a href="https://forum.gideros.rocks/profile/Progress%20Complete" rel="nofollow">@Progress Complete</a>);

 }